 The Boundary Waters courses have seven or less students with two Instructors, allowing for more individualized attention and focus.The Boundary Waters courses have low student/staff ratios, seven or less students with two instructors allowing for more individualized attention and focus.

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

-Students complete an extended canoe expedition.
-This expedition includes learning the art of paddling a canoe in a variety of conditions, as well as map and compass reading, route finding and Leave No Trace wilderness living principles.
-Groups navigate a variety of waterways such as lakes, rivers and swamps, working as a team to carry packs and canoes over portage trails when transitioning from one lake to another or to get safely around challenging rapids.
-Traveling by canoe allows groups to go far past where motorboats operate; once there it is possible to quietly observe bald eagles, moose and peaceful sunsets on mirror-calm lakes.
+Completing an extended canoe expedition includes learning the art of paddling a canoe in a variety of conditions, as well as map and compass reading, route finding and Leave No Trace wilderness living principles.
+Groups navigate a variety of waterways such as lakes, rivers and swamps, as well as working as a team to carry packs and canoes over portage trails when transitioning from one lake to another or to get safely around challenging rapids.
+Traveling by canoe allows groups to go far past where motorboats operate and, once there, it is possible to quietly observe bald eagles, moose and peaceful sunsets on mirror-calm lakes.

 Regardless of a student’s rock climbing background, they are sure to find something that engages them and encourages the expansion of their comfort zone.
 Students learn about general rock climbing equipment, safety and etiquette before learning how to belay.
 The half-day of rock climbing provides ample opportunities to climb, belay and rappel over the edge, eventually descending safely to the base of the majestic rock.

 Looking out over the top of the boreal forest, the High Ropes Course is an incredible obstacle course set 30 feet in the air.
 Students swing from Tarzan ropes, walk on tightrope wires and climb a cargo net before jumping on the zip line for an exhilarating ride back to solid ground.